icceey/timesdump/CONTRIBUTING.md

 3. **Test your changes**:
    - Ensure the app builds without errors
    - Test on your platform
-   - Run linting and tests
+   - Run `npm run check` to validate all CI checks pass

 4. **Commit your changes**:
    - Use clear, descriptive commit messages